Spotting at London Heathrow Airport

 Where to Spot at Heathrow

-Heathrow no longer has its official viewing terrace.
+The only official viewing area at Heathrow is inside Terminal 4, and only for passengers who have passed through security.
 Spotters instead have to make do with a number of popular locations around the perimeter depending on traffic patterns.

 1. Myrtle Avenue